 Encouraging people to get help

-To that end, "It's 'Just' Anxiety" is especially useful for those who need an intro to what anxiety is and how it can manifest in different people.
+To that end, "It's 'Just' Anxiety," which is also available on American Public Television (APT), is especially useful for those who need an intro to what anxiety is and how it can manifest in different people.
 It includes a dozen people of various ages, races and backgrounds.
 Some of them have obsessive-compulsive disorder (OCD), while others have post-traumatic stress disorder (PTSD), panic disorder or phobias.
 And others just have symptoms of overwhelming fear and worry.

 The documentary explores the various symptoms and the treatments shown to be effective.
 Some people use medication and/or therapy, others implement holistic lifestyle changes, and for some, the exposure method (where you directly confront the things you fear most) is the key.